-What really took my attention was their traditionally designed architectural style of the Heritage Pool Villa that speaks highly about the local Kadova culture and inspirations drawn from the Raj-era plantation houses.
-Sloping roof, terracotta tiles and the wooden columns simply impressed me from their very first look.
+What really took my attention was the traditionally designed architectural style of the Heritage Pool Villa which speaks highly about the local Kadova culture and inspirations drawn from the Raj-era plantation houses.
+The sloping roof, terracotta tiles, and wooden columns simply impressed me from their very first look.

-The intricate details on the wooden door opens up to the living area which has vintage-styled furniture, en-suite bedroom with four poster-bed, a private courtyard, swimming pool and sit out areas with planter chairs to laze around.
+The intricate details on the wooden door open up to the living area which has vintage-styled furniture, an en-suite bedroom with four poster beds, a private courtyard, a swimming pool, and sit-out areas with planter chairs to laze around.
 The villa is the finest example of a perfect blend of tradition with luxury.

 My favorite part of the villa was the traditional integrated garden inside the living room and the bench around it.
 The sound of raindrops was direct and continuous which make you appreciate the monsoon beyond obvious.
 The overtly spacious villa was equipped with every modern amenity you can think of.
-I relished those home-made fruit bars placed in the wooden box.
+I relished those homemade fruit bars placed in the wooden box.
 The room service facility was quite good too.
-While vacationing at my plush villa, I spent most of my morning sipping the freshly brewed coffee, sitting in the balcony and admiring the rain.
+While vacationing at my plush villa, I spent most of my morning sipping freshly brewed coffee, sitting on the balcony, and admiring the rain.

-The place is ideal for people like me who can spend an entire week there .
-It provides you the perfect set-up for your creative cravings in the most peaceful way.
+The place is ideal for people like me who can spend an entire week there.
+It provides you with the perfect set-up for your creative cravings in the most peaceful way.
 And when it is the season of monsoon, it gives you all the more reason to be there.

 - Kadumbuttu(rice-flour balls) & traditional mutton curry